 - 1. We support: - 1.1.
 Programs that promote the marketing and purchase of agricultural goods produced or manufactured in the United States of America; - 1.2.
 Changes to federal law allowing farm market retail activity to occur at rest stops along federal highways; - 1.3.
 The expansion of Electronic Benefit Transfer programs at farm markets and farmers' markets in federal nutrition programs; - 1.4.
 Farm wineries, farm breweries, farm cideries and farm distilleries being allowed to use social media; - 1.5.
-All publicly supported educational institutions in the U.S. to purchase supplies, apparel and food stuffs from U.S. producers and U.S. manufacturers; and - 1.6.
-The creation of a database that provides information regarding the ownership of music licensing and fees.
+All publicly supported educational institutions in the U.S. to purchase supplies, apparel and food stuffs from U.S. producers and U.S. manufacturers; - 1.6.
+The creation of a database that provides information regarding the ownership of music licensing and fees; and - 1.7.
+The purchase and processing of American commodities first during times of declared national emergencies.